Star Wars Galaxies Chronicles

 Deadly Planets

-The difficulty levels varied across the planets in SWG.
-Greatly.
+The difficulty levels varied greatly across the planets in SWG.
 Planets like Dathomir had difficult terrain and held some of the most powerful NPCs in the game, like the Force-Sensitive Nightsisters.
 It was also home to the Rancor, whose babies could be trained by skilled Creature Handlers.
-Each planet had its own unique creatures and environment, and there was no level-based hierarchy that forced you to go from one planet to another in a defined order.
-A newbie would get his shit wrecked by Dathomir but the game still allowed that freedom of choice.
-Traveling with a more experienced group of players opened many doors for you that would have otherwise been closed.
+Each planet had its own unique creatures and environment, and there was no level-based hierarchy that forced people to go from one planet to another in a defined order.
+A newbie would get wrecked by Dathomir, but the game still allowed that freedom of choice.
+Traveling with a more experienced group of players opened many doors that would have otherwise been closed.

 A Guide to Getting Paid